jiamings/tsong.me/_posts/blog/2017-3-6-hello-world.md

 #### Footnotes

 [^medium]: Medium does not support math, and Ghost is expensive (and I didn't really need it by the time I encountered it).
 [^mathjax]: Math is not pretty.
-Use Common HTML in MathJax fix this.
+Use Common HTML in MathJax to fix this.
 [^phd]: I am a machine learning Ph.D, not a front-end developer.